puupee/puupee-api-go/docs/CreateOrUpdateAppDto.md

 HasGitRepositoryType returns a boolean if a field has been set.

+### SetGitRepositoryTypeNil

+`func (o *CreateOrUpdateAppDto) SetGitRepositoryTypeNil(b bool)`

+ SetGitRepositoryTypeNil sets the value for GitRepositoryType to be an explicit nil

+### UnsetGitRepositoryType
+`func (o *CreateOrUpdateAppDto) UnsetGitRepositoryType()`

+UnsetGitRepositoryType ensures that no value is present for GitRepositoryType, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)